vuongducphuong/documentation/content/applications/inventory_and_mrp/manufacturing/maintenance/add_new_equipment.rst

 Add new equipment
 =================

-In Odoo, **equipment** refers to any item that is used in everyday operations, including the manufacturing of products.
+In Leansoft, **equipment** refers to any item that is used in everyday operations, including the manufacturing of products.
 This can mean a piece of machinery on a production line, a tool that is used in different locations, or a computer in an office space.
 Equipment registered in Leansoft can be owned by the company that uses the Leansoft database, or by a third party, such as a vendor in the case